cvs-health/android-compose-accessibility-techniques/doc/components/StandAloneLinks.md

 )
 ```

+## Stand-alone links must have a visible focus indicator

+A stand-alone link requires a visible focus indicator.
+Although, applying `clickable()` to a composable adds a default focus indicator, a custom focus indicator can improve focus visibility.
+See [Custom Focus Indicators](../interactions/CustomFocusIndicators.md) for techniques.

 ## The link role should be communicated as best possible

 Addressing [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG22/#name-role-value) for stand-alone links is particularly tricky, because unlike the web and iOS, Android has never had a distinct "link" semantic role.
 That renders most web accessibility discussion and advice about distinguishing links from buttons entirely moot, because the Android platform does not support that distinction in its accessibility API.